samrod/disney/README.md

 ## Disney Take-Home Assignment
-A minimal, performant tile-based UI built with vanilla Typescript.
+A minimal, performant tile-based UI built with vanilla Javascript.
 This project demonstrates core frontend engineering principles, state management, and attention to usability.
 Optimized for Google Chrome.

 ## Overview